 Thermal Conversion Elemental Analyzer (TC/EA)

 With the Thermo Scientific TC/EA, samples are pyrolized at 1400 – 1450 °C in an oxygen-free atmosphere over glassy carbon in a continuous flow process.
 Oxygen and hydrogen in the sample are quantitatively converted to CO and H2, respectively, which are separated on a GC column before being introduced into the IRMS.
-This allows for determination of18O/16O, 2H/1H, and %O and %H. The TC/EA has a zero-blank autosampler for solid samples (weighed into silver cups), and a PAL autosampler for water analysis.
+This allows for determination of18O/16O, 2H/1H, and %O and %H. The TC/EA has a zero-blank autosampler for solid samples (weighed into silver cups).

 Gas Chromatograph (GC)

-This set-up is currently used mainly for the analysis of 13C/12C of fatty acids from soil and fish, CO, CO2 and C1-C4 hydrocarbons in gas mixtures, and amino acids in soil, fish muscle and fish otoliths.
+This set-up is currently used mainly for the analysis of 13C/12C of fatty acids from soil and fish, CO, CO2 and C1-C4 hydrocarbons in gas mixtures, and amino acids in soil, fish tissue, and bone collagen.
 For amino acids, 15N/14N determination is also possible.
-Note that both fatty acids and amino acids need to be derivatized in order to be amenable to GC analysis.

 For pyrolysis, the separated components are directed through a reactor at 1400°C, in the absence of oxygen.
 Under these conditions, all bound hydrogen is converted to H2, and compound specific 2H/1H determination is possible.
 This is currently mainly used for the analysis of CH4, where hydrogen isotope ratios, in combination with carbon isotope ratios, are characteristic for its origin (bacterial or thermogenic).